 Greg has spoken at events all around Wisconsin for people of different ages & backgrounds.
 He has spoken at private events for senior citizens (ie in Milwaukee, Green Bay, Lake Mills & Beloit).
 In 2017, Wisconsin Milk Marketing Board had him speak at a series of events around the state (ie in DePere, DeForest & Eau Claire).
 From Kettle Moraine and Madison to Racine and Viroqua, he has spoken at events &/or guest lectured for schools throughout the state - at all levels from middle school to graduate school.
 He has spoken to young people in camp settings as well (i.e. Tesomas Scout Camp counselors & CITs all got copies of The First Thirty.
 In conjunction, the camp also had Greg speak with the camp as part of staff training).
+Racine Literacy Council had him server as keynote speaker at an annual event honoring some of their adult learners (they also got copies of The First Thirty for every honoree).
 Leadership Wisconsin chose The Silhouette Man as a common read for its cohort in 2016 and had Greg serve as Graduation Speaker.
 Leadership Wisconsin also ordered copies of The Legacy Poem poster for each graduate.
-He also has done Readings of his upcoming picture book for elementary school aged-kids in Wisconsin.
-Separate from the books and posters, Greg has written for a variety of publications — including a column for Wisconsin State Farmer and a profile on an alum for a University of Wisconsin alumni publication.
+He also has done Readings of his upcoming picture book for elementary school aged-kids in Wisconsin at events in places like Eagle River & Appleton.
+Separate from the books and posters, Greg has written for a variety of publications — including Wisconsin State Farmer and Wisconsin Natural Resources as well as a profile on an alum for a University of Wisconsin alumni publication.